UKMT Andrew Jobbings Senior Kangaroo

 In the Senior Kangaroo, students get 5 marks per question correct, and there are no penalties for wrong answers.
 With a total of 20 questions, the maximum possible score is 100.

-The top 25% of participants receive a Certificate of Merit (with all others receiving a Certificate of Participation).
-Grade boundaries for some past Senior Kangaroo papers can be found in the table below.
+Before 2025, the top 25% of participants received a Certificate of Merit (with all others receiving a Certificate of Participation or Qualification).
+Grade boundaries for some past Senior Kangaroo papers are in the table below.

 Can I take both the Senior Kangaroo and the BMO?